 A car might detect a fault, or consider the battery too warm to continue charging.
 The batteries are governed by a Battery Management System (BMS) which ensures the battery is used safely, but also protects the long term health of the battery.

-Another reason for suspension is network?
+Another reason for suspension is network connection

 The charge point itself may occasionally loose the network connection and suspend the charge until the network connection is active again.
 It works just like a mobile device with a SIM card as a brain - the networks vary.
 It will automatically reconnect and start the charge again.